ibm-cloud-docs/data-virtualization/connecting/connect_programmatically.md

 1. From a command prompt, enter the following commands.
 These commands create new entries in the driver configuration file (`db2dsdriver.cfg`) on your computer and set the connection attributes.
 You need to do this step only one time.

-   - Enterprise and Standard plans

    - For a connection with SSL:

        `db2cli writecfg add -database BLUDB -host <hostname> -port <port>`